devcode1981/File-Provider-Storage/doc/kubernetes.md

 Note that this setup is an experimental phase.

-You won't be able to developer GitLab using this strategy yet.
+You won't be able to develop GitLab using this strategy yet.

 See [issue about](https://gitlab.com/gitlab-org/gitlab-development-kit/issues/243) for more details.